nus-cs2103/old-website/contents/coding-standards-html.md

 - Each webpage should include it's own javascript file(if necessary), as well as the respective common.js and all the 3rd party js files.

 ## Tags
-- All HTML tags are to be closed properly
+- All HTML tags are to be closed properly.

   <table>
     <tr>